 Many people think that a non-trading company or a dormant company does not have to deliver company accounts to companies House because the company has nothing to show the public.
+Consequently, they received late filing penalty.

 In accordance to Companies Act, all limited companies including dormant company that has been not traded are legally required to submit company accounts with the Registrar of Companies by the due date.